-Generally, federal loans are the safest, least expensive type of student debt you can take on, because Congress sets the rates each year.
+Federal rates are the same for everyone and Congress sets them each year.
+Generally, federal loans are the safest, least expensive type of student debt you can take on.

 Private student loans

 Private student loans typically come with a choice of fixed or variable interest rates, though some loans offer one option only.
-Fixed rates are generally higher than what you’d get with federal student loans, though variable rates can sometimes offer a better deal — at least in the beginning.
+Fixed rates are generally higher than what you’d get with federal student loans, though variable rates can sometimes offer a better deal if the WSJ Prime or LIBOR rates are low.

-The main difference between private and federal interest rates is that private lenders look at your (or your cosigner’s) personal finances to determine your rate.
-Typically, you’ll need an excellent credit score and a low debt-to-income ratio to qualify for the lowest private rate, which could still be higher than the federal rate.
-Federal rates are the same for everyone.
+The main difference between private and federal interest rates is that private lenders look at your — or your cosigner’s — personal finances to determine your rate.
+Typically, you’ll need a credit score over 760 and a debt-to-income ratio under 20% to qualify for the lowest private rate.

 Student loan refinancing

 Like private student loans, loans for refinancing student debt tend to come with a choice of fixed or variable interest rates.
 And like with private student loans, these rates are based on your personal finances, rather than set by an institution.

 However, refinancing rates are typically lower than private student loan rates.
 If you have a credit score over 760, a six-figure job and few other debts, you might even be able to qualify for a lower rate than you have on a federal loan before the economic downturn.
 And if you’re in a high-paying profession like medicine or law, you might be able to qualify for additional deals.

 Which type of rate should I choose?